 Research has shown that a family’s economic status is a major predictor of how well a child will do in life.
 Children born into poverty are at a much greater risk for being impacted by homelessness, the foster care system, teen parenting, generational poverty, hunger, inadequate education and the criminal justice system.

 In both North Dakota and Minnesota, the number of youth experiencing foster care is increasing.
-On any given day in Fargo-Moorhead, at least 50 children ages 4-6 are in foster care.
+On any given day in Fargo-Moorhead, at least 50 children ages 4 to 6 are in foster care.
 Parental substance abuse is now the leading reason for a child's placement in foster care in North Dakota and Minnesota.
 Additionally, 1 in 5 people who are homeless here are children.
-Nearly all homeless youth (95%) and three-quarters of homeless adults (74%) have experienced some type of adverse childhood experience such as abuse, neglect, or out-of-home placement.
+Nearly all homeless youth (95 percent) and three-quarters of homeless adults (74 percent) have experienced some type of adverse childhood experiences such as abuse, neglect or out-of-home placement.

-Friends of the Children is a national organization that invests in salaried, professional mentors (called “Friends”) who stay with each child enrolled in the program from kindergarten through high school graduation – 12+ years, no matter what.
-Friends will spend 3-4 hours a week with each child, teaching them the skills needed to do well in school, build healthy relationships and enter adulthood prepared to succeed.
-In partnership with several community organizations, we will begin identifying and selecting children ages 4-6 who we believe can thrive with the support of a Friend.
+Friends of the Children is a national organization that invests in salaried, professional mentors (called Friends) who stay with each child enrolled in the program from kindergarten through high school graduation – 12+ years, no matter what.
+Friends will spend 3 to 4 hours a week with each child, teaching them the skills needed to do well in school, build healthy relationships and enter adulthood prepared to succeed.
+In partnership with several community organizations, we will begin identifying and selecting children ages 4 to 6, who we believe can thrive with the support of a Friend.

 A Return on Investment study conducted by the Harvard Business School Association of Oregon showed that for every $1 invested in the program, it returns $7 to the community.
 Investing in one child saves the community $900,000.
 In addition, a third-party evaluation of program graduates also showed that: